 Just a number of things that have hit me anew as a young adult.
-I think I’ll revisit this list when I’m 90.
-Sounds good, right?
-Here we go.
+I’m thinking I’ll revisit this list when I’m 90, what say y’all?

-4. The world truly is upside down.
 The values that seem to be upheld and lauded these days go against reason and conscience.
 For example, we want all to have “freedom” and be “happy”, without a clear understanding of the full meaning of those words.
-It is so crazy that we are now seeing such values being manifest to the extremes.
-So, I came across the story of a man who became a transgender woman, and who is in the process of transitioning to a dragon.
+It is so crazy to me that we are now seeing such values being manifest to the extreme.
+So, I came across the story of a man who became a transgender woman.
+Said person is now in the process of transitioning to a dragon.
 You heard right.
 A dragon.
 He now wants to be referred to, not as a “she”, but as an “it”.
-This time, most people commenting on the story had to ask: how far are we going to go in letting people “be themselves” or “be how they feel on the inside”?
-When do we consider the state of their mental health?
-Good questions, my friends.
-Good question.
+Most of those commenting on the story had to ask: “How far are we going to go in letting people ‘be themselves’ or ‘be how they feel on the inside’?
+When do we consider the state of their mental health?”
+My friends, good question.

 There are many people who have used all tools and devices available to them to gain success, money, “friends”, fame, and so on.
 I have lived long enough to discover that those who reached those pinnacles in a more natural and honest manner have had much more happiness attached to their experiences.
 In other words, those who schemed their way into friendships, marriages, promotions, etc. may have achieved what they’d intially set out to do, but then end up sitting there, at the top of their achievements, suffering from a curious case of “rotting soul”.
 Not the way to go.